patrick-steele-idem/async-config/README.md

 # Merging Configurations

 A deep merge of objects is used to merge configuration objects.
 Properties in configuration objects loaded and merged later will overwrite properties of configuration objects loaded earlier.
+Only properties of complex objects that are _not_ `Array` instances are merged.

 # Environment Variables